Salmonella: diseases and Prevention

 - Eggs should be cooked until both the white and the yolk are firm and eaten promptly after cooking.

 - Do not keep eggs warm or at room temperature for more than 2 hours.

 - Refrigerate unused or leftover egg-containing foods promptly.

 - Avoid restaurant dishes made with raw or undercooked, unpasteurized eggs.
 Restaurants should use pasteurized eggs in any recipe (such as Hollandaise sauce or Caesar salad dressing) that calls for raw eggs.

-- Consumption of raw or undercooked eggs should be avoided, especially by young children, elderly persons, and person with weakened immune systems or debilitating illness.
+- Consumption of raw or undercooked eggs should be avoided due to Salmonella, especially by young children, elderly persons, and people with weakened immune systems or debilitating illnesses.